opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

 Connect to catalog and find items
 ---------------------------------

-We use :code:`pystac-client`'s :code:`Client` class to connect to Planetary Computer's STAC catalog.
+We use :class:`pystac-client:pystac_client.Client` to connect to Planetary Computer's STAC catalog.
-We also use :code:`planetary_computer.sign_inplace` to authorise our connection.
+We also use planetary-computer's `sign_inplace <https://planetarycomputer.microsoft.com/docs/quickstarts/reading-stac/>`_ modifier to authorise our connection.
 Type the following into the empty cell below the **Connect to catalog and find items** heading:

 .. code-block:: python